MortonArb-ForestEcology/Phenology_Forecasting/README.md

 Each of these folders has their own README inside

-## Test Models Folder

-Purpose: A folder to contain old or experimental models whose code might be used down the line.

 ## Morton_Phenology_Forecast

 Purpose: A folder for running our shiny app

+## Test Models

+Purpose: A folder to contain old or experimental models whose code might be used down the line.

 ## NPN scripts